simeononsecurity/simeononsecurity.ch/content/articles/best-cybersecurity-certifications-for-beginners-career-guide/index.en.md

 ## Conclusion

 Earning a cybersecurity certification is an excellent way for beginners to enter the cybersecurity industry and increase their employability.
 The **CompTIA A+**, **CompTIA Network+**, and **CompTIA Security+** certifications provide a solid foundation of knowledge and skills necessary for a successful cybersecurity career.
-Additionally, the **Certified Cybersecurity Analyst (CySA+)** certification and the **Certified Ethical Hacker (CEH)** certification offer specialized knowledge in threat analysis and ethical hacking.
+Also, the **Certified Cybersecurity Analyst (CySA+)** certification and the **Certified Ethical Hacker (CEH)** certification offer specialized knowledge in threat analysis and ethical hacking.

 By obtaining these certifications and gaining practical experience, beginners can pursue entry-level cybersecurity jobs such as security analysts, SOC analysts, security administrators, junior penetration testers, and security support specialists.
 Continual learning and staying updated with industry trends are crucial for long-term success in this rapidly changing field.

-Start your journey in cybersecurity today and embark on an exciting career path that helps protect organizations and individuals from the growing threat of cyber attacks.
+Start your journey in cybersecurity today and starting an exciting career path that helps protect organizations and individuals from the growing threat of cyber attacks.

 ______